402-472-2310 - Business Advising and Student Engagement Office

 Home to Nebraska men’s and women’s basketball programs, the 15,000-seat arena hosts an expansive student section with 1,000 seats on the 100 level, including behind the team benches.
 PBA also hosts concerts and other community activities.

-Career Services at CBA created the Professional Enhancement Program (PrEP) to develop professional, polished and confident individuals for lifelong career success.
+The Business Career Center created the Professional Enhancement Program (PrEP) to develop professional, polished and confident individuals for lifelong career success.
 PrEP’s unique and innovative four-year curriculum prepares business students not only to find an internship or full-time job, but succeed in their career and personal life after college.
-All students who enter CBA are required to take and pass the four PrEP courses.
+All students are required to take and pass the four PrEP courses.

 An assistant, associate or (full) professor is a tenure or tenure-track appointment.
 They are considered permanent members of the university, and are distinguished from contingent faculty by the permanent nature of tenure-track employment.
 This role involves a combination of research and teaching activities, as well as possible contribution to departmental administration.

 An assistant, associate or (full) professor of practice is a full-time, non-tenure track appointment.
 These faculty have been appointed because of skills and expertise acquired through nonacademic careers.
 They are not expected to be significantly involved in research activities as they are principally engaged in teaching.

 Priority registration is a two-week time period where currently enrolled UNL students register for classes offered in the upcoming semester.
 First-time freshmen and new transfer students will register during NSE.

 Student organizations are a vital part of the out-of-class experience at UNL.
 Students find opportunities for personal and professional development through programs, services and events that cover a wide range of topics.
 There are nearly 25 RSOs providing leadership experiences for business students.

 Sales Center for Excellence